-The Academy of Motion Pictures Arts and Sciences on Wednesday decided to usher in changes to the Academy Awards starting next year.
-The Boards of Governors, after re-electing John Bailey as the President, said in an email addressed to its members that it “will create a new category for outstanding achievement in popular film.”
+The Academy of Motion Pictures Arts and Sciences, in a bid to usher in changes to the Academy Awards starting next year, had earlier announced that it “will create a new category for outstanding achievement in popular film.”

-In its bid to revamp the format, the Academy has also decided to keep the running time of the award show within a tight three hours.
+The Academy had also decided to keep the running time of the award show within a tight three hours.
 It plans to achieve this by handing out select awards during the commercial breaks.
 These categories will not be removed during the telecast, instead, the winning moments will be edited and aired later during the broadcast.

 Change is coming to the #Oscars.
 Here's what you need to know: